My diet plan for weight loss

 Once I cooked everything, I divide each dish into five meals that I conserve in food containers with a capacity of 0.7 L. It allows me to have my lunches ready for the week (weekend not included).

-P.S.: I looked at the packaging of purchased products to give me food quantities.
+P.S.: I looked at the packaging of purchased products for the food portions.

 Source image: Shutterstock.com